cropinghigh/sdrpp-inmarsatc-demodulator/README.md

     qstdcdec: qt version of stdcdec_parser
     https://github.com/cropinghigh/qstdcdec

+Binary installing:

+Visit the Actions page, find latest commit build artifacts, download inmarsatc_demodulator.so and put it to /usr/lib/sdrpp/plugins/, skipping to the step 3.
+Don't forget to install libinmarsatc!

 Building:

   1. Install SDR++ core headers to /usr/include/sdrpp_core/, if not installed.
-Refer to sdrpp-headers-git AUR package PKGBUILD on instructions how to do that
+Refer to https://cropinghigh.github.io/sdrpp-moduledb/headerguide.html about how to do that

       OR if you don't want to use my header system, add -DSDRPP_MODULE_CMAKE="/path/to/sdrpp_build_dir/sdrpp_module.cmake" to cmake launch arguments